Jaycuppp/Jaycuppp/README.md

 - 📫 How to reach me HakobJK@gmail.com

 <!---

 Jaycuppp/Jaycuppp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+USE THIS GUY`s PROFILE TO BUILD MY OWN: https://github.com/soljesty

 --->

 <!---